promptfoo/promptfoo/site/docs/red-team/owasp-llm-top-10.md

 While Promptfoo doesn't directly address supply chain issues, it can help verify model integrity:

-- **Consistency testing**: Run tests across different versions or sources of a model to detect unexpected changes
+- **Consistency testing**: Run tests across different versions or sources of a model to detect unexpected changes.
-- **Output validation**: Define strict output criteria to catch potential issues from compromised models
+- **Output validation**: Define strict output criteria to catch potential issues from compromised models.

 ## 4. Data and Model Poisoning (LLM04)

 While Promptfoo can't directly prevent training data poisoning, it can help detect its effects:

-- **Bias detection**: Test for unexpected biases or behaviors that may indicate poisoned training data
+- **Bias detection**: Test for unexpected biases or behaviors that may indicate poisoned training data.
-- **Consistency checks**: Run large sets of prompts to identify inconsistent or unexpected outputs
+- **Consistency checks**: Run large sets of prompts to identify inconsistent or unexpected outputs.

 Example configuration: